 A better way to speak to someone about Jesus is to follow the model of Scripture and abide in the role given to us by Jesus—that is to be a faithful witness in sharing the gospel and giving personal testimony to what Christ has done in our life.

-It isn’t our role to condemn the lost.
-Even Jesus said, “For God did not send His Son into the world to condemn the world, but to save the world through him.
+It isn’t our role to condemn the lost, but to speak truth to the lost so that may choose to be released from the condemnation they are in, if they are without Christ.
+Jesus said, “For God did not send His Son into the world to condemn the world, but to save the world through him.
 Whoever believes in him is not condemned, but whoever does not believe stands condemned already because they have not believed in the name of God’s one and only Son” (John 3:17-18).

 We aren’t called to argue for the gospel as an attorney.
 Instead, Jesus said, “You will receive power when the Holy Spirit comes on you, and you will be my witnesses” (Acts 1:8).
 Witnesses tell of what they have seen or heard firsthand.
 Our role is to lovingly testify to the gospel and to be witnesses to the reality of how God has worked in our lives.